 Stars—die cuts or paper to cut into stars

-I bought my materials for less than $20.
+I bought my materials at local craft shops for less than $20.
 I used a 40% off coupon on the fabric but everything else was regular price so this is a pretty inexpensive project!

 Sign up for Cricut Access™ and get unlimited access to images, fonts and projects (aff)

 1. Cut handkerchiefs in half.
 I didn’t worry about the unfinished edges but if you are concerned then use pinking shears to cut the handkerchiefs to prevent raveling.